Logging

 property may only be set once, and must be set before any other MySqlConnector library methods are called.

-Debug-level logging is useful for diagnosing problems with MySqlConnector itself; it is recommended that applications limit MySqlConnector logging to Info or higher.
+Trace-level logging is useful for diagnosing problems with MySqlConnector itself; it is recommended that applications limit MySqlConnector logging to Info or higher.

 Existing Logging Providers